sebastianmonzel/webfiles-framework-php-doc/index.md

 ### Hi there.

 Welcome to the fascinating world of webfiles.
-Webfiles enable you to transfer and interact with data entities much more easier.
+Webfiles enable you to interact easier with data and transfer easier data.

 #### Links